ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/allReleasesChangeLog.md

 List of the major changes made in each release of API Gateway, API Manager, and API Portal.
 This is a reference information to help you to decided the best strategy to migrate your product to the latest API Management release.

+You can find the release notes for all service packs on [Axway Support](https://support.axway.com).

 ## Version 7.7

 |Update       |Highlights        |Deprecated features  |Release Date|